 At the Closing, you will need to sign all the final documents.
 Most of the papers will look familiar as you had seen them earlier in the process.
 At this point, folks should find that the Closing Papers are a review of information.
 However, these are the final documents so if you have questions, now would be the time to get clarification!

 Generally, you go to the Title Company to sign the papers.
 However, if that is not convenient or possible, arrangements can be made for the Escrow Officer or a Notary to meet you at your home.
 Depending on the situation and location you may have to pay a fee for that extra service.

 Before disbursement of funds (before you get your money), there is required three-day “Right of Rescission” period that must be observed.
 This is a period during which you can choose to cancel the transaction.
 On any type of refinance (forward or reverse) of a primary residence, Federal law requires the lender to wait three business days before disbursing funds.

 After the loan is “Funded”, you then have access and may use the money however you wish.

 4. Repayment (Home Run!)

 For the life of the loan, you do not need to make a monthly mortgage payment.
-Remember, you will remain responsible for the payment of taxes, insurance, and maintenance.
+However, if you wish to make a payment, you certainly can!
+Remember, you are responsible for the payment of property taxes, insurance and to maintain the property in a normal manner.
 Reverse Mortgages are due when the borrower no longer occupies the home.
 If death of the borrower occurs, the heirs/estate may repay the loan from the sale of the home or refinance the home.

-When you choose New Mexico Reverse Mortgage to assist you with your needs, our job may be completed at time of closing, but our relationship with you is for life.
+When you choose New Mexico Reverse Mortgage to assist you with your needs, our job may be completed at time of Closing, but our commitment to you is for life.

 New Mexico Reverse Mortgage